2023 in sports

 This page describes and summarizes the year 2023 in world sporting events.

-High-profile events this year include the 2023 Cricket World Cup, 2023 Rugby World Cup and the 2023 FIFA Women's World Cup.
+The main events taking place this year include the 2023 Cricket World Cup in India, 2023 Rugby World Cup in France, and the 2023 FIFA Women's World Cup in Australia and New Zealand.

 Most of the major Continental multi-sports events – the Pan American, European, Asian and Pacific Games – are held this year, one year ahead of the 2024 Summer Olympics in Paris, in addition to the Francophone Games.
 2023 sees the first combined cycling world championships, including all disciplines except Cyclo-cross, and the first mixed-sex United Cup in tennis.